neomaxzero/blog/src/posts/add-disqus-to-your-react-app-in-a-glance.md

 # Add disqus to your react app in a glance

-I recently started adding more content to my blog and in the process I decided having a communication channel with my audience, if there's any, would be quite useful.
+I recently started adding more content to my blog and in the process I decided to have a communication channel with my audience, if there's any, would be quite useful.

 Disqus it's a _"comment as a service"_ platform that give you all the tools you need to have this feature on your application in _literally 5 mins_.